cjdbarlow/Part-One/temperature.md

 Metal (e.g. SiO<sub>2</sub>) semiconductor which changes its resistance in a **predictably non-linear fashion** (run-away exponent) with temperature.
     * Can be manufactured so that change is linear over the clinical range
     * Much cheaper than wire resistance methods
-    * The degree of voltage drop is usually very small, however this can be amplified using a **wheatstone bridge**
+    * The degree of voltage drop is usually very small, however this can be amplified using a **Wheatstone bridge**
 * **Thermocouple**
 At the junction of two dissimilar metals, a potential difference will be produced proportional to their temperature.
 This is known as the Seebeck effect.
     * Non-linear (wash in exponent)